BrianLipscombe/radiology-outpatient-board/README.md

 * Verified that the navigation menu shifts to and from the hamburger icon on the appropriate size screens.

-* Verified that the log in button directs the user to the orders page within their profile to edit/add orders.

 * Verified if the register button is clicked, register page allows user to register username and password.

+* Verified that the log in button directs the user to the orders page within their profile to edit/add orders if their username and password are correct.

 * If 'All Orders' button is clicked, user is directed to the orders page.